IMPORTANT NOTICE: COVID-19 Response

 Supervision ratio 1:15

-National Capital Exhibition
+National Capital Authority

-These programs give a sense of place.
 The Griffin Mission, Anzac Parade and Reconciliation Place are all PACER approved programs.
-All our activities help students uncover the ‘why, where, how and who’ of the city they’re visiting.

-All Bookings are made via bookcanberraexcursions.com.au
+All bookings are made viabookcanberraexcursions.com.au.

-Onsite Education
+Onsite education

 The Story of Canberra

-The Griffin Mission The Griffin Mission program tells the story of the National Capital, from pre-history through to the present day.
-Students consider why Canberra became the federal site, discuss the Griffins’ garden city design solution and consider how the original design is maintained for the future.
-A hands-on activity is included where students design their own futuristic city with sustainable values.
+Students consider why Canberra became the federal site, discuss the garden city design solution proposed by the Griffins and consider how the original vision is maintained and developed for the future.

-The Exhibition is open 9 am – 5 pm on weekdays, 10 am – 4 pm weekends.
-Closed Christmas Day and Boxing Day
+The Exhibition is open 9 am – 5 pm weekdays,10 am – 4 pm weekends.

 Free Guided Walking Tours